 - 1. Reading all assigned material and participating in class discussion. - 2.
 Acting as discussant for readings assigned by the instructor. - 3.
 Writing an individual paper on some aspect of management, prepared formally and presented informally to the class.
 The paper shall be 4 to 6 pages in length. - 4.
 Completing an examination. - 5.
 Participating in a group project, which culminates in a formal presentation and paper on some aspect of management.
 The paper shall be at least 10 pages in length and shall contain references to not less than five (5) journal sources.

 Grading and Evaluation:

-Discussant 35 points
+Discussant 20 points

 Individual paper 40 points

 Exam 40 points

-Project presentation
+Project presentation 20 points

-Project paper
+Project paper 40 points

-Total 175 points
+Total 160 points

 Grading Scale